tundeiness/Newsweek-clone/README.md

 # Newsweek-clone
-Cloning Newsweek website using Twitter’s Bootstrap framework.
+Cloning Newsweek Magazine website using Twitter’s Bootstrap framework.

 This projects shows our implementation and the mastery of media queries and other responsive web design concepts in building a tech focused magazine named